Weise helps Flyers defeat slumping Penguins 4-2

 The teams traded goals 1:03 apart in the second period.
 Sheahan gave Pittsburgh a brief lead and Giroux tied it on a one-timer from a sharp angle near the goal line.

+"It's huge to win in this building," Weise said.
+"We have to start thinking about the next game.
+It's about stringing some wins together now."

 NOTES: Patric Hornqvist returned for Pittsburgh after missing three games with a concussion. ...
 Flyers F Jori Lehtera played in his 300th NHL game.
 He was a healthy scratch the previous three games. ...
 The Flyers recorded their first power play in eight periods on Saturday.
 Their most recent power play came two games ago Nov.
 23 against the New York Rangers. ...
+Pittsburgh has not allowed a power-play goal in eight games and 15 chances. ...
 The Penguins and Flyers will play an outdoor game Feb.
 23 at Lincoln Financial Field in Philadelphia.

 UP NEXT